Rayleigh, Essex: Religion

-The Methodist Church is on Eastwood Road.
-(Moved from the High Street in 1934).
+The Methodist Church is on Eastwood Road, having moved from the High Street in 1934.

 Grange Free Church is on London Road, at the junction with Langdon Road.

 The Salvation Army are located on the corner of the High Street and Love Lane.
-The building was the original 1884 Methodist Church, which was sold to the Salvation Army in 1934 when the Methodist Church moved to a larger site in Eastwood Road.
+The building was the original 1884 Methodist Church, which was sold to the Salvation Army in 1934, when the Methodist Church moved to a larger site in Eastwood Road.